iwahbe/iwahbe/README.md

 ### Hello world

 - I'm currently working at Pulumi as a Software Engineer.
-- I'm available on twitter at @iwahbe or at linkedin at the same name.
+- I'm available on most platforms as @iwahbe.